Panel 1

 Elisa Brustia, Mariapia Congi, Giovanni Finocchiaro, Roberto Pompili

-The indicator represents the number of geosites, geological sites of such significance that they warrant conservation and protection, that have been identified, described, and inventoried in ISPRA’s Geosites database.
-As of September 30, 2024, approximately 2,030 geosites have been recorded.
+The indicator expresses the number of geosites, geological sites of such importance as to warrant interest in their conservation and protection, which to date have been identified, described and inventoried in the ISPRA Geosites database.
+As of 30 September 2025, there are approximately 2,100 geosites.

 Geosites constitute the fundamental element of geological heritage.
 These sites, of geological interest, are particularly important for reconstructing the geological history of the area where they are located, making their conservation a matter of interest.
 They include "geological singularities" (sites rich in fossils, minerals, landscape morphological elements, etc.) that, due to their rarity, scientific value, scenic beauty, and cultural and educational accessibility, can be considered true "geological monuments" to be protected, safeguarded, and enhanced.